By Atonement Licensing Advisory

 Read the product schedule before anything else.
 The unlimited grant names specific Oracle programs, often a database edition plus a defined set of options and management packs.
 Programs that look related but are not named carry no unlimited right.
 A team that deploys Partitioning, Advanced Security, or Diagnostics Pack assuming they sit inside the ULA, when only Database Enterprise Edition is named, builds a compliance gap that surfaces at certification.

 The same applies to deployment type.
-Some ULAs cover production only, some include non-production, and the treatment of disaster recovery and standby environments varies by contract.
+Some ULAs cover production only, some include non production, and the treatment of disaster recovery and standby environments varies by contract.
 Confirm how test, development, and failover nodes are handled, because these environments can be a large share of an estate.
+The definitions in your ordering document and the Oracle Processor Usage Rights, the PUR, control here, not the assumptions of the team that signed the deal three years ago.

 The first decision is not how to certify.
 It is whether to certify at all.
 Oracle account teams often arrive 9 to 12 months before term end with a renewal proposal framed as the safe choice.
 It is rarely the cheapest.
 Test all three options against your real roadmap and cost, not against the renewal quote.